r0nharley/Robot_F_Exercise/README.md

 These instructions will help get a copy of the project up and running on your local machine for development and testing purposes.

+I've previously created Robot Framework test environment with docker.
+It can be found <a href="https://hub.docker.com/r/rharley77/robotframework_ff_chrome">here</a> and includes all of the prerequisites listed below.

 ### Prerequisites